 If you have as little as 10 dollars, you can become an investor on Groundfloor regardless of your income or net worth.

-Groundfloor also enables real estate investors to find financing through another way other than traditional loans, self-financing, partners, or other non-traditional loans.
+Groundfloor also allows real estate investors to find financing through other means than traditional loans, self-financing, partners, or other non-traditional loans.

 Average Returns from Groundfloor

 The average returns on loans from Groundfloor are around 10% annually.